HereLiesAz/QaRd/APP_DESCRIPTION.md

 ## Full Description

-Display a QR code directly on your home screen or lock screen with the QR Lockscreen Widget!
+Display a QR code directly on your home screen or lock screen with the QaRd Widget!
 This simple and highly customizable widget allows you to share information quickly and easily without even opening an app.

 **Key Features:**